owl-project/NVISII/README.md

 ## Getting Started

-We wrote 10 basic examples covering most of the functionalities of ViSII, [here](examples/).
+We wrote different examples covering most of the functionalities of ViSII, [here](examples/).
 You can also find more extensive documentation [here](https://owl-project.github.io/ViSII/).

 ## Building